Gapur/nestjs-microservices/README.md

 }
 ```

-As mentioned earlier, the getUser and createUser auth client methods return an Obserable, which means you need to explicitly subscribe to it before the message is sent.
-But we can convert an Observable to a Promise using the lastValueFrom method imported from rxjs.
+As mentioned earlier, the `getUser` and `createUser` auth client methods return an `Obserable`, which means you need to explicitly subscribe to it before the message is sent.
+But we can convert an Observable to a Promise using the `lastValueFrom` method imported from `rxjs`.

 ## Creating an Auth Microservice